clement-destephen/clement-destephen.github.io/_posts/2022-09-01-harmonic-monochord.markdown

   <img src="/assets/images/monochord_7.png" />
 </p>

-The electromagnets are either placed on antinodes in order to have the maximum effect on modes, or in places which are less optimal but accomodate the excitation of several modes.
-I had to find a working combination, given the limitation of 5 electromagnets and the idea of exciting every single harmonic from 1 to 16.
-Placing an electromagnet very close to a string's ending was not so efficient even though many more modes would have been virtually available.
+The electromagnets are either placed on antinodes in order to have the maximum effect on modes, or in places which are less optimal but allow the simultaneous excitation of several modes.
+I had to find an acceptable compromise given the hardware limitation of 5 electromagnets and the idea of exciting every single harmonic from 1 to 16.
+Placing an electromagnet very close to a string's ending could have gaven access to many harmonics from one place, but unfortunately didn't yield to good results, most likely because of the string inertia being stronger close to its edges.

 <p class="single-image">
   <img src="/assets/images/monochord_onlg_3_hor.png" />
 </p>

-The electromagnet's distance to the string can be adjusted individually, to bring them as close as possible to the string, but making sure that the string never touches them (the lower modes being stronger, the amplitude of vibration is naturally bigger).
+The electromagnets distance to the string can be adjusted for each one of them.
+The general idea is to bring them as close as possible to the string, but making sure that the string never touches them (the lower modes being stronger, the amplitude of vibration is naturally bigger).

 ### Tuning potentiometers